balbinot/supaharris/README.md

 ## **Dependencies**
 - Python 3.7.4
 - Django 2.2.4
-- See and intall `requirements.txt` for full dependencies
+- See and install `requirements.txt` for full dependencies

 ## How to add additional databases?